elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/chicken-almondine-flambe/index.md

 date: 2019-12-13T13:30:21+00:00

 ---
-Chicken Almondine Flambe&#8217; is a Quick Easy Recipe that is Elegant and literally on Fire!
+Chicken Almondine Flambe&#8217; is a Quick Recipe that is Elegant and literally on Fire!
 Use Chicken, Madeira Wine, Fresh Mushrooms, Onions, and Almonds to Create Chicken Almondine Flambe&#8217;.

 ## Chicken Almondine Flambe&#8217; Ingredients